getartistry/artistry/wp-content/plugins/elements-plus/readme.txt

 3. The justified gallery widget

 == Changelog ==

+= 1.9.1 =
+* Added Car Icons to the Icon Plus! element.

+= 1.9.0 =
+* Added the Image Hover Effects Plus! element.

+= 1.8.1 =
+* Added Christmas icons to the Icon Plus! element.

+= 1.8.0 =
+* Added the Image Comparison Plus! element.

+= 1.7.7 =
+* Added Transportation icons to the Icon Plus element.

 = 1.7.6 =
 * Added Fashion icons to the Icon Plus element.